mas-bandwidth/gafferongames/content/post/snapshot_compression.md

 Many people when compressing a quaternion think: "I know.
 I'll just pack it into 8.8.8.8 with one 8 bit signed integer per-component!".
 Sure, that works, but with a bit of math you can get much better accuracy with fewer bits using a trick called the "smallest three".

 How does the smallest three work?
-Since we know the quaternion represents a rotation its length must be 1, we know that x^2+y^2+z^2+w^2 = 1.
+Since we know the quaternion represents a rotation its length must be 1, so x^2+y^2+z^2+w^2 = 1.
 We can use this identity to drop one component and reconstruct it on the other side.
-For example, if you sent x,y,z you could reconstruct w = sqrt( 1 - x^2 - y^2 - z^2 ).
+For example, if you send x,y,z you can reconstruct w = sqrt( 1 - x^2 - y^2 - z^2 ).
 You might think you need to send a sign bit for w in case it is negative, but you don't, because you can make w always positive by negating the entire quaternion if w is negative (in quaternion space (x,y,z,w) and (-x,-y,-z,-w) represent the same rotation.)

 Don't always drop the same component due to numerical precision issues.
 Instead, find the component with the largest absolute value and encode its index using two bits \[0,3\] (0=x, 1=y, 2=z, 3=w), then send the index of the largest component and the smallest three components over the network (hence the name).
 On the other side use the index of the largest bit to know which component you have to reconstruct from the other three.